 Integrating ICT in Science Classes: Is it Effective?

-ABSTRACT
+Author Biography

+Abstract

 This study analyzes the effectiveness of integrating information and communication technology (ICT) into science classes of disadvantaged minority students enrolled in elementary public schools in Israel.
 Specifically, it examines the effect of integrating ICT on student motivation, sense of self-efficacy, improvement in academic achievement, and collaboration.
 All participating students were drawn from five classes in two schools, enrolled in the fifth grade in the 2018-2019 school year.
 The experimental group integrated ICT in learning and the control group adopted traditional learning.
 The first three measures of effectiveness ─ student motivation, sense of self-efficacy, and improvement in achievement ─ were analyzed using quasi-experimental methodology and difference-in-differences (DID) method.
 Additionally, a qualitative analysis was used to measure student collaboration.
 Results highlight a greater improvement in achievement and greater collaboration among students in the experimental group as compared to their counterparts in the control group.
 Changes in student motivation and self-efficacy were not statistically significant.
 Decision-makers might encourage teacher training programs to improve technological capabilities of their trainees especially in light of the COVID-19 pandemic, which resulted in a significant shift towards online learning.

 Keywords: ICT, science education, effectiveness, difference-in-differences (DID), public elementary schools, low-SES schools

-INTRODUCTION

-The information age has led to an increase in the importance of information and knowledge in all areas of life (Sorgo, Verckovnik & Kocijancic, 2010).
-In view of this background, teaching has shifted from the traditional approach, emphasizing knowledge transfer and practice to innovative teaching which cultivates understanding and critical thinking within a technological environment in order to provide students with the skills appropriate for the 21st century (Caputo, Buhnova & Walletzky, 2018; Nouri, Zhang, Mannila, & Norén, 2020; Zohar, 2011).
+Introduction

-Following this trend, many countries in the world, use information and communication technology (ICT) in the classroom, both as a tool to improve student achievement as well as to promote digital literacy as an end in itself (Livingstone, 2012; Livingstone, Mascheroni, & Stoilova, 2021; Lazonder, Walraven, Gijlers, & Janssen, 2020).
-In addition, ICT can mediate learning (Bower, 2019) and help develop Social Emotional Learning (SEL) skills that are part of the 21st century skill set which strengthens the student's intrapersonal space and focuses on improving student self-management and, in turn, contributes to a learner’s perception of self-efficacy (Zheng & Chen, 2021; Benbenishty & Friedman, 2020).
+Responding to rapid technological and cultural changes in the 21st century, teaching approaches emphasizing knowledge transfer and practice have given way to innovative teaching approaches that cultivate understanding and critical thinking in a technology-integrated learning space.
+All over the world, information and communication technology (ICT) is being used in classrooms as a tool to improve student achievement and to promote digital literacy (Livingstone et al., 2021; Lazonder et al., 2020).
+In addition, ICT can mediate learning (Bower, 2019) and help develop Social Emotional Learning (SEL) skills that reinforce intrapersonal space, improve self-management, and contribute to perceptions of self-efficacy (Zheng & Chen, 2021; Benbenishty & Friedman, 2020).